distbit0/distbit.xyz/_posts/2023-06-15-learning-as-adding-new-functions-to-a-concept-network.md

 The zettelkasten reifies this concept of ideas having dependencies.
 Every note, or 'zettel', acts as an idea.
 These zettels are then linked to other notes, establishing a network of dependencies.
 In this system, ideas gain context and purpose, their value derived from the interdependencies they share with others.

-With respect to inputs and outputs, Language Models (LLMs) provide an operational facet to ideas encapsulated in a zettel.
+With respect to inputs and outputs, Language Models (LLMs) operationalize ideas encapsulated in a zettel.
 The integration of these ideas with LLMs enables the execution of these ideas on given inputs, generating corresponding outputs.
 This functionality elevates the role of each zettel in a zettelkasten, rendering each one not just a node in a network of dependencies, but also a processing unit.

+Some knowledge will be best represented in mediums other than text, particularly "procedural memory", which in the context of the human brain, refers to knowledge of how to carry out certain actions and tasks.
+Such knowledge will often be best represented as executable code, as a result of the reliability and speed advantages associated with program code relative to LLM inference.
+The representation of such knowledge as code however in now way precludes it from being employed by LLMs nor composed with textual knowledge, as LLMs are capable of interfacing with external tools.
+More conceptual procedural knowledge, such as research skills, will likely be best represented partially in the form of code and partially in the form of text due to the

+"Procedural memory", or knowledge of executing specific tasks, is often best encapsulated as executable code, benefiting from the reliability and speed of code, compared to LLM inference.
+This doesn't limit its composability with LLMs or its integration with textual knowledge, as LLMs are capable of interacting with external tools.
+Conceptual procedural knowledge, like research skills, may be optimally represented as a combination of code and text.

+In addition to the obvious ability for "programmatic ideas" to refer to other programmatic ideas as dependencies, as is common in code, they can also both be used as a dependency by and employ as a dependency textual ideas.
+An example might be a textual idea referring to a programmatic idea as relevant to solving a certain problem or in the opposite direction, a programmatic idea referring to a textual idea as context for understanding the purpose of output of the programmatic idea.

 [[zettelkasten]], [[agi memory]], [[concept network]]